The Cultural Impact of EDS Commercials

 Released in September 2000, this ad depicted workers assembling an airplane mid-flight, symbolizing the challenge of maintaining business continuity while upgrading systems.
 It resonated deeply with IT managers.

-Running with the Squirrels - Keeping Pace in a Fast-Moving World (2001)
+Running with the Squirrels - Keeping Pace (2001)

 Premiering during Super Bowl XXXV on January 28, 2001, this ad parodied the Running of the Bulls, replacing bulls with squirrels.
 It highlighted the need for agility and speed in the competitive digital economy.